seed-labs/seed-labs/lab-setup/virginia-cyber-range/README.md

 - Blockchain Lab: It has several issues:
   - Need to install Web3 Python module using `pip3 install web3==5.31.1`.
     Please make sure to install an older version, as our code does not work well with the new web3 version.
+I have added this installation command to the lab description, so it is not necessary to install it on the VM (students will do that when working on this lab).
   - Have not yet fully tested it.

 - Crypto: Secret Key Encryption Lab